Gil-ADDA/elderlyease2023/README.md

 ## Problem statment
 Older adults often struggle with using modern appliances, leading to frustration and dependence on others.
 The aim of ElderlyEase is to provide a solution to this problem by creating a comprehensive hub of support and resources to help older adults effectively use their appliance.
 With ElderlyEase, older adults can regain their independence and live a more convenient and comfortable life.
-## Getting Started
-With the growing technology and an increasingly digital world, older people face difficulties in using appliances and technology.
-These challenges can range from navigating complex menus and buttons, to simply understanding the instructions.
-As a result, many older people feel left behind and excluded from the benefits that technology can bring.

-With my personal experience and volunteer work, I realized the need for a solution that addresses these challenges and makes technology accessible to everyone, regardless of age.
-This is why I am creating ElderlyEase, a hub of support that helps older people to use their appliances with ease and confidence.
-By providing a user-friendly interface and targeted support, ElderlyEase aims to break down the barriers that older people face when it comes to technology.

 ## Wireframes